blakeoconnell/JedBot/README.md

 # JedBot
-Discord bot used to assist D&amp;D players by making rolls, scripting combat, spell/class/rule references and more.
+Discord bot used to assist Evolved Gaming.